gowtham66866/EVA4/Session 5/Readme.md

 **Results :**

-1. Epochs : **20**
+1. Epochs : **15**
 2. Parameters : **9,710**
-3. Best Train Accuracy : **99.21**
+3. Best Train Accuracy : **98.37**
-4. Best Test Accuracy : **99.47**
+4. Best Test Accuracy : **99.25**

 **Analysis :**

 1. The training can be pushed further to achieve the 99.4% in test accuracy.
-2. The model when pushed to 20 epochs is giving this result.
+2. The model when pushed to > 15 epochs gives promising results.
-3. May be with more data augumentatioon statrgies, thic can be achieved even before 15 epochs.
+3. Accuracy improved to more than 97% in the initial epochs itself.